-All dogs lose their appetite once in a while.
-As long as your dog acts normal otherwise, loss of appetite for one or two days isn’t a cause for concern.
-But any sudden loss of appetite that lasts longer than two days requires veterinary attention—sooner if your puppy acts sick.
+Like humans, it's not unusual for a dog to lose its appetite once in a while.
+As long as your dog acts normal otherwise, losing enthusiasm for a meal isn't a huge cause for concern.
+But any sudden loss of appetite that is out of character for your dog and lasts longer than a meal or two requires veterinary attention—sooner if your puppy acts sick.

-Young puppies have smaller fat and fluid reserves and can’t go without food longer than about 12 hours before needing medical help.
+Young puppies have smaller fat reserves than adult dogs and can’t go without food longer than about 12 hours before needing medical help.
 Toy breed puppies are particularly prone to potentially deadly drops in blood sugar (hypoglycemia) if they skip a meal.

 Why Do Puppies Refuse to Eat?

-Anorexia, or loss of appetite, may be abrupt, with your pup suddenly refusing to eat, or gradual, so that it's eating less over the long term.
+Anorexia, or loss of appetite, may be abrupt, with your pup suddenly refusing to eat, or gradual, so that it's eating less over time.
 A number of factors can contribute to your puppy's anorexia.

 Some finicky pups develop preferences for certain foods and refuse to eat anything else.
 When you give in and feed your puppy its desired food, you've taught it how to get its way.
 If your vet has confirmed that your puppy is otherwise healthy, practicing “tough puppy love” may convince it to eat your choice of food during scheduled feedings.